 BSB really wanted me to simplify the cake.
-He thought we could just stick a candle in some dutch oven cobbler and call it good–until we decided the candle would melt.
+He thought we could just stick a candle in some dutch oven cobbler and call it good….until we decided the candle would melt.

 I was pretty heart-set on making this S’more cake as seen on Not Just a Housewife.
 I followed the directions on Stacy’s site for the giant graham cracker (making a line down the middle by lightly pressing the dough with a wooden skewer).
 I used two layers of 8″ round cake.
 The directions are easy to follow.
 The biggest challenge I had was making this ahead of time and transporting it to the campout.

 I had found a delicious recipe for marshmallow frosting that I thought would be perfect, and probably would have been, if I had been making the cake shortly before serving it.
 I tried to transport the frosting to camp, but it completely lost it’s consistency.
-A friend at the camp-out saved the day by bringing me some store-bought vanilla frosting for me to use as I assembled the cake.
+A friend at the camp-out saved the day by bringing me some store-bought vanilla frosting for me to use to assemble the cake.
 The number 7 candle had a toothpick on the bottom, so worked well to stick through thee cracker top of the S’mores.

 One thing I had hoped to do before leaving was make a cool camp shirt for the birthday boy.
-I didn’t get a chance so simple took a brown painters pen with me and hand drew my design.
+I didn’t get a chance so I simply took a brown painters pen with me and hand drew my design.
 It isn’t perfect, but it gives it more of a rustic camping feel that way, right?

 The plain orange shirt came from the Dollar Store so was really inexpensive to make.

 While he was on a quad ride with our friends, BSB and I went up the hill behind the campsite and hid the presents.
-At each location, he would set that point on the GPS.
+At each location, he set that point on the GPS.

-My mom–the miracle worker–whipped up (sewed) and shipped this amazing scout pack to me at last minute notice.
+My mom–the miracle worker–whipped up (sewed) and shipped this amazing scout pack to me at last-minute notice.
 We filled it with some basic camping gear like a nice water bottle, etc.